lzl124631x/LeetCode/leetcode/174. Dungeon Game/README.md

 };
 ```

-## Solution 2.

-In case it's not allowed to change the input array.
+Or, in case it's not allowed to change the input array.

 ```cpp
 // OJ: https://leetcode.com/problems/dungeon-game